 Vicmap Position – Survey Control

-The SMES Database contains all registered survey mark information within Victoria, and Vicmap – Survey Mark provides a weekly snapshot of the database.
-Survey marks are regularly added, edited and updated through user SMES Submissions.
-SGV also conducts regular surveys to continuously densify the SCN (GDA) and VLN in order to fulfil user requirements.
+The SMES Database contains all registered survey mark information within Victoria, and Vicmap Position – Survey Control provides a weekly snapshot of the database.
+Survey marks are regularly added, edited and updated through registered user Submissions.
+SGV also conducts regular surveys to continuously extend and enhance the SCN (GDA) and VLN (AHD) in order to support surveying activities.

 Vicmap Position – GPSnet

-The 122 CORS are located around Victoria with approximately 70kms baselines between neighbouring sites.
-This configuration allows statewide network coverage such that any customer can expect to achieve +/- 2 cms horizontal accuracy anywhere in the state.
-Rinex data from each CORS is stored online for up to 24 months and then stored offline beyond that.
+There are more than 120 CORS located around Victoria with approximately 70km baselines between neighbouring sites.
+This configuration allows statewide network coverage such that any customer can expect to achieve +/- 2 cms horizontal accuracy anywhere, anytime.
+RINEX data from each CORS is stored online for up to 24 months and then stored offline beyond that.

 Data capture